amirularief01/amirularief01/README.md

 <h1 align="left">Hi 👋, I'm Amirul Arief</h1>
 <h3 align="left">A final-year Mechanical Engineering student at the University of Manchester.
-I'm passionate about the intersection of engineering and technology, especially in the realms of Artificial Intelligence (AI) and Machine Learning (ML).
+I'm passionate about the intersection of engineering, data and technology, especially in the realms of Artificial Intelligence (AI) and Machine Learning (ML).
 I'm currently on a journey to explore these fascinating fields and integrate them into mechanical engineering solutions.</h3>

 <h3 align="left">Connect with me: https://www.linkedin.com/in/amirularief01/</h3>
 <p align="left">